 According to Kate Rope, a health journalist, advisory board member of the Seleni Institute, and author of Strong as a Mother, many new mothers are afraid to reach out for help for anxiety or depression because they’re worried people will think they are a “threat to their baby.”3 This stigma and fear only further contributes to the secrecy and isolation of mental illness during parenthood, preventing mothers from getting the help they need.

 As one stay-at-home mom from New York told Parents, stay-at-home mom depression feels like a loss of identity.
 “I struggle every day trying to figure out where I fit into this world now,” she said.4 “My dreams and goals still run through my mind daily and I keep trying to think of ways I can make them work while simultaneously raising children.”
 Add exhaustion and little societal help or understanding to the mix, and it’s not hard to see how depression and anxiety build.
 For mothers who already struggled with depression before having children, they may find their symptoms are worse because they no longer have the time or energy to take care of themselves the way they did in the past.
-According to the CDC, some common signs and symptoms of depression in women include:5
+Some examples of stay-at-home-mom depression symptoms include:5

-If any of these feelings sound familiar and if you are thinking of harming yourself or others, explore resources at the CDC to get immediate help.6
+If any of these feelings sound familiar and if you are thinking of harming yourself or others, explore resources at the CDC to get immediate help or call 1-800-944-4773.6

 In the same way that postpartum depression may be triggered by shifting hormones and major life changes, stay-at-home mom depression can be a result of several triggers, from a loss of identity and persistent isolation to a major external factor like the pandemic.
 Beyond feeling underappreciated, stay-at-home moms also don’t have the luxury of clocking out at the end of the day.
 When a child goes to sleep, a stay-at-home mom might attempt to tackle her to-do list or clean up, leaving little time for self-care or quality time with her partner.
-In the 2020 State of Motherhood survey by Motherly, 30 percent of stay-at-home moms expressed wanting more together time with her family and 24 percent wanted to become more financially stable.7 Other worries that tend to plague stay-at-home moms include body image issues or feeling like a failure when comparing herself to other moms, especially those she sees on social media.
+In the a recent survey, 30 percent of stay-at-home moms expressed wanting more together time with her family and 24 percent wanted to become more financially stable.7 Other worries that tend to plague stay-at-home moms include body image issues or feeling like a failure when comparing herself to other moms, especially those she sees on social media.

 If anxiety and depression are interfering with your life, do not be afraid to ask for help.
 From talking with your partner about sharing household duties to enlisting the help of friends, family and mental health practitioners, there are a variety of ways to get the help you need to make life more manageable and fulfilling.
 The following coping methods may also help: